ANITA’S CHICKEN CURRY RECIPE

 You’ll need to vary the heat throughout the cooking process.

-On medium heat, heat oil and add dry whole spices.
 Let them splutter for 2 minutes (until they change colour), and add onions.
 Coat them in the oil thoroughly.
 Pop the lid on and cook until golden brown (approx. 30-35 minutes), stirring occasionally on low-medium heat.

 Reduce to low heat, simmer for 60 minutes with the lid on, and stir occasionally to ensure it’s not sticking to the bottom.
 Lamb must be cooked on low heat for 2-3 hours until it’s soft and melts in the mouth.